Guide for Solo Female Travel – New York City

 I stayed in a Queen room which had a desk and arm chair to relax in.
 The bed was one of the most comfortable I have slept in; the room was clean, and the linen changed daily by friendly staff.

-The hotels Mad 46 rooftop bar is a great place to chill with a cool drink and a view after a long day of sightseeing.
+The hotels Mad 46 rooftop bar is a great place to chill with a cool drink and a view after a long day of travelling around New York.

 Grand Central Terminal